Knowledge management: the secret sauce of productivity

 While document managers and content databases can help with large-scale knowledge management, they fall short when it comes to day-to-day information sharing.

 Collaborative software and instant messaging platforms make it easy for people to share both explicit and tacit information in real time.
-This helps not only to improve collaboration but also to disseminate time-sensitive information on a grand scale.
+This helps not only to improve team collaboration but also to disseminate time-sensitive information on a grand scale.

 Productive benefits of effective knowledge management